fapablazacl-old/borc-deprecated/docs/source/index.rst

   * A C++ toolchain (arch: host)
   * A C++ toolchain (arch: WebAssembly, required for the Web port, optional)
   * A Python toolchain (arch: host, required for python bindings, optional)
-  * A Android SDK and NDK (arch: host, target arch: ARM/x86, required for android bindings, optional).
+  * A Android SDK and NDK (arch: host, artifact arch: ARM/x86, required for android bindings, optional).

 As we can see, there is plenty of choices and configuration combinations.